aneesh2606/wearablecleaningdata/README.md

 # wearablecleaningdata

-This contns a few files and is responsible for ensuring that we get tidy data from a larger data
+This contains a few files and is responsible for ensuring that we get tidy data from a larger data

 This repository contains: